 - 5.15.1 Domestic abuse can be a single incident or a pattern of incidents.
 It can also include psychological, physical, sexual, financial or emotional acts of abuse. - 5.15.2 The school recognises that children can be a victim of Domestic Abuse by seeing, hearing or experiencing the effects or suffering domestic abuse in their own personal relationships.
-These all have a detrimental impact on childrens' health, well-being, development and ability to learn.
-(When there is a disclosure of domestic abuse, Operation Encompass can be contacted on 02045139990 for guidance Monday to Friday, 8am 1pm
+These all have a detrimental impact on childrens health, well-being, development and ability to learn.
+(If you want to mention Operation Encompass here with a first day home visit policy, you can)